California Swimming Pool Accident Lawyers

 - Choose a lawyer that will be committed to your case.
 An effective working relationship between the attorney and the client is essential.
 You should seek a lawyer who will keep you informed of the progress of your case, who is professional and honest, who remains in contact, promptly returns phone calls, and who will zealously protect your interests.

 After an accident you should immediately seek the advice of competent lawyers to make sure that your rights are preserved.
-Make sure you have the information you need to make an educated decision on choosing the best lawyer.
+Make sure you have the information you need to make an educated decision on choosing a lawyer.

 The Reeves Law Group has handled thousands of personal injury cases successfully, including numerous swimming pool drowning cases, while earning a reputation of professionalism and competence.
-Our firm has the experience, skill, and resources to ensure that our clients will obtain optimum representation in their wrongful death or accident claim.
-For a free consultation, please call us at (800) 644-8000 or send us an e-mail.
+We have the experience, skill, and resources to ensure that our clients will obtain optimum representation in their wrongful death or accident claim.
+For a free consultation, please call us at (800) 644-8000 or e-mail us.